Dbhasin1/chatbot-/README.md

 # chatbot-
-made using keras and nltk.
-Answers medical queries limited to conditions provided in the dataset
+Answers medical queries limited to conditions provided in the dataset.
+Made using keras and nltk.
+For the GUI, python library tkinter was used